binhquocnguyen/uart-system/README.md

-# uart-system
+# UART System
-UART Transmitter and Receiver System
+A "UART Transmitter and Receiver System" implemented on the FPGA board for my EEET2476 – Advanced Digital Design 2 course

 # Hardware
 - DE10 Standard FPGA board